-Examples of price framing definition happen every day.
-For example, if you were looking to buy a standard quality bread maker, you’d go online and take a look at how much they are.
+Price framing happens every day.
+For instance, if you were looking to buy a standard quality bread maker, you’d go online and take a look at how much they are.
 You’d find that a standard bread maker costs around $80.
 You’d then probably take a look at the higher quality bread maker to see how much more it is than the standard product.
 If you’re going to spend $80, you’d probably want to look at what the best in range bread maker sells for, right?
-You take a look and find it’s $120 – $40 more than the standard version.
+You check and find it’s $40 – $120 more than the standard version.

 You compare and contrast the two machines.
-Telling yourself you are not an expert maker and go with the $80 one.
+Telling yourself you’re not an expert maker and go with the $80 one.

-So, you think to yourself, “I think I’ll go to the shop and take a look at the machines” (seeing as this is a novel purchase and you don’t really know what good looks like).
+So, you said to yourself, “I think I’ll go to the shop and take a look at the machines” (seeing this is a novel purchase and you don’t really know what good looks like).
 When you get to the store, you find that you now have 3 options to choose from: You can either spend $80, $120, or $475.
 Rationally speaking, adding an irrelevant option should not change your decision between the $80 and the $120 ones.
-The pros and cons did not change; quality of the bread makers remain the same, and you are making the same salary.
-You know that you are never going to spend $475 on a bread maker…
+The pros and cons did not change; quality of the bread makers remain the same, and you’re making the same salary.
+You know that you’re never going to spend $475 on a bread maker.

 But, the thing is, now you feel more comfortable buying the $120 one.
 After all, you are not buying the most expensive alternative.
-You have found the middle ground, and you are probably happier, compared to someone who buys the cheaper version with only two options.
+You’ve found the middle ground, and you’re probably happier, compared to someone who buys the cheaper version with only two options.

 This is the most prominent part of the framing principle: i.e., that the attractiveness of a price will change depending on what’s presented with it.
 But, this is only one example of the effect one can have by introducing or removing other prices.